Hey everyone, and welcome to the internet’s ultimate NCCPT certification review.

 The National Council for Certified Personal Trainers, or NCCPT, was founded in 1995.

-Its mission is to act as a quality control portal for fledgling fitness professionals seeking to enter the industry.
+Its mission is to act as a quality control portal for future successful personal trainers seeking to enter the industry.

 Their approach is very general as they offer the fundamentals in terms of how they equip qualifying candidates.